 Before your run, focus on getting enough carbohydrates (and a little fat) for energy.
-Great pre-run foods include: whole grain bagels, peanut butter, bananas and yogurt.
+Great pre-run foods include: half a bagel, a small banana or apple, ½ cup of fruit, or 1/3 cup of dry breakfast cereal.
 These give you the fast-acting carbohydrates you need to fuel an incredible workout.

 As we mentioned above, if you prefer not to drink your whey, consider baking whey protein powder into muffins or homemade energy bars so that you can have them handy whenever you need a quick and easy protein rich snack to soothe your tired muscles.
 These can be a great on-the-go post-workout snack for when you are pressed for time or don’t have access to a blender.

 An important asset to any runner’s artillery belt, whey protein can help you along as you progress from 3 miles to perhaps one day tackling a marathon.
 So, listen to your body, provide it with the necessary fuel, lace up your trainers and head out on the open road.
 But don’t forget, only take protein after running or working out!